Chapter 8

 Welcome to the world of pollution control, pharmaceuticals, semiconductors, adhesives, biopolymers, artificial kidneys, oil refineries, solar panels and ceramics.
 CBE deals with the chemical and physical processes used to develop and make these and many products.
 Check it out if you want to learn about the technological infrastructure of modern industries such as petroleum processing, pharmaceuticals, food processing, and plastics manufacturing.

-Electrical engineers are well positioned to address a variety of the crucial engineering issues facing societies today such as energy, information, and health.
-Think, for example, about efficient lighting, communications, devices and circuits, power grids, medical imaging, networks, etc. ELE engages in learning about many topics related to these challenges.
+Electrical and computer engineers are well positioned to address a variety of the crucial engineering issues facing societies today such as energy, information, and health.
+Think, for example, about efficient lighting, communications, devices and circuits, power grids, medical imaging, networks, etc. ECE engages in learning about many topics related to these challenges.

 Operations Research and Financial Engineering (ORF)